Tennessee’s Child Support Laws

 When child support is initially set, the court determines the amount of current ongoing monthly child support that the non-custodial parent will pay.
 How the current support is calculated is explained below.

-In addition, the court is required to go back to either the date of the birth of the child or the date of the separation of the parties, whichever is later, in determining retroactive child support.
+In addition, in some cases the court can go back to either the date of the birth of the child or the date of the separation of the parties, whichever is later, in determining retroactive child support.
+There is now a five-year limit on retroactive child support in most cases.
 Retroactive child support is support that the court determines should have been paid by the non-custodial parent to the custodial parent before the court set current support.
 This amount is set to judgment as a child support arrearage (back child support) in the court order and is required to be paid in addition to the current ongoing child support.

 Shockingly, in Tennessee the court can go back and set eighteen (18) years worth of retroactive support.
 Not surprisingly, this process can result in five or even six figure judgments for back child support, and devastate the non-custodial parent’s finances.